 Chase Slate®: The Chase Slate offers 0% intro APR on purchases and balance transfers for 15 months plus no annual fee.
 What really makes this card stand out is that there is an intro balance transfer fee of $0 for transfers made within the first 60 days.
 That gives you the potential for incredible savings!
 To top it off, the Chase Slate® has many built in features to help you track your progress including a free monthly credit score update.

-Citi Simplicity® Card - No Late Fees Ever: If you’re looking for the longest possible intro APR, look no further than the Citi Simplicity.
-This card comes with an industry-leading 0% intro APR for 21 months on purchase and balance transfers.
-That means you’ll have almost two whole years to pay your balance down virtually interest-free!
+Citi Simplicity® Card - No Late Fees Ever: If you’re looking for an extra long intro APR, look no further than the Citi Simplicity.
+This card comes with an impressive intro APR 0%* for 21 months on Purchases* and 0%* for 21 months on Balance Transfers*.
+That means you’ll have well over a year to pay your balance down virtually interest-free!
 As the name implies, the Citi Simplicity prides itself on being a simple credit card with no gimmicks.
 That means you’ll enjoy no annual fee, no penalty rate and no late fees, ever.

 Discover it® - 18 Month Balance Transfer Offer: For those who would like to earn rewards on their purchases while they boost their credit score, the Discover it card offers an excellent cash back program as well as an appealing balance transfer offer.
 Cardholders receive 5% cash back in popular rotating categories each quarter like gas, groceries and Amazon.com plus unlimited 1% cash back on all other purchases.
 And for new card members, Discover offers a dollar-for-dollar match of all the cash back you earn in your first year!